kkirpa/kkirpa/README.md

 - Tackling problems that matter to real people
 - Picking up new tech like it’s a puzzle I *have* to solve

-🔗 My goal is to bridge the gap between data science and real-world decisions — whether that’s for clinicians, city planners, or everyday users.
+**My goal is to bridge the gap between cutting-edge Technologies and the humans who actually use it.**
+Whether it's translating the “black box” of AI agents into something stakeholders understand, or building interfaces that connect complex models to real-world impact, I bring the tech down to earth and make it make sense.

 ---